 Central Long Island Sound Derelict Lobster Gear Assessment, Removal, and Prevention

-The Cornell Cooperative Extension Marine Program is teaming up with the NOAA Marine Debris Program to survey and remove derelict lobster traps in Central Long Island Sound.
+The Cornell Cooperative Extension Marine Program is teamed up with the NOAA Marine Debris Program to survey and removed derelict lobster traps in Central Long Island Sound.

 Type of Project: Community-based Marine Debris Removal Grant

 The Cornell Cooperative Extension (CCE) Marine Program, with support from a NOAA Marine Debris Program Community-based Marine Debris Removal Grant, is partnered with Long Island Sound (LIS) lobstermen to remove derelict/abandoned gear in commercial fishing areas in the Central Long Island Sound (CLIS).